raisebook/qbot/README.md

       etc: ...
 ```

-If given a lambda ARN, then it will be invoked, and http(s) endpoints will be POST'ed to
+If given a lambda ARN, then it will be (synchronously) invoked, and http(s) endpoints will be POST'ed to

 ### Step 2